crowdsourcing-class/crowdsourcing-class.github.io/video_vimeo_tutorial.md

   * Was the video relevant to the important themes of the class?
      - Did it make it clear how crowdsourcing is used by the company?
      - Did it identify who make up the crowd, and how large it is?
+     - Did it explain what incentives the company provides for people to participate, or what motivates the crowd to contribute?
      - Did it talk about how the contributions from the crowd are aggregated?
      - Did it make clear whether the crowd is comprised of experts or non-experts?
      - Did it explain how quality control is done?